p-dabrowski/p-dabrowski/README.md

 ## 🤵 About_Me

-- 🌱 I'm currently learning front-end development
+- 🌱 I'm currently software tester but still learning a lot including front-end and back-end development
 - 🤔 I use daily `.js`,` .html`, `.sass`/`.css`
 - 📝 I write articles on ...
-- 💬 Talk to me about Technology, Space and Politics
+- 💬 Talk to me about Technology, Music, Travel
-- 👯 I’m looking to collaborate on Web development

 ## 🌍 Lets_Connect_On